JamesSaxon/jamessaxon.github.io/_posts/2020-12-06-public-data-on-internet-equity.md

   and others rely on CDNs, resources are not always close at hand.

 #### SamKnows Whiteboxes.
-Data collected by SamKnows for the FCC are in some ways a gold standard.
+Data collected by SamKnows for the FCC are in some ways a gold standard, although their measurements rely on the M-Lab infrastructure.
 This program has been running since 2011 and includes a [bevy of continuous, open-sourced tests][samknows-tests] on dedicated hardware that they call "whiteboxes":